Year 6 Page

 y6 autumn overview for parents 2425.pdf

 We will carry out a range of activities linked to our first term topic of adaptation and evolution.
 They will develop ways of working scientifically through research, pattern spotting, classifying, making models and planning fair tests.
 We will look at how different animals and plants are classified, common features of animal groups and how species have adapted and evolved over time.
+We will also learn about famous scientists who have studied within these areas.

 Geography: Mexico